 Is it Peer Reviewed?

-Does the database let mark your preference for peer-reviewed articles on the search page?
+Does the online resource ask your preference for peer-reviewed articles on the search page?
 Are you able to sort the results after you have run your search for peer reviewed articles?
 Other words that refer to peer-reviewed includes Refereed, Academic or Scholarly.

 Email, Save, Request, Write